elenacramer/nd00333-capstone/starter_file/README.md

 The following screenshots shows the best run ID and mae:
 ![best_model](https://github.com/elenacramer/nd00333-capstone/blob/master/starter_file/automated_ml/screenshots/best_model.png)

+### Thoughts about improvement
-We can perhaps improve the model by using customized featurization by passing a FeaturizationConfig object to the featurization parameter of the AutoMLConfig class.
+Two thoughts of how we we can perhaps improve the model:
+- Use customized featurization by passing a *FeaturizationConfig* object to the featurization parameter of the AutoMLConfig class.
 This, for example, enables us to choose a particular encoder for the categorical variables, a strategy to impute missing values, ect..
+- *LightGBM* is a fast, distributed, high-performance gradient-boosting framework based on decision tree algorithms.
+We can experiment with different configurations of the model, that is, tune some of the hyperparameters such as *num_leaves*, *learning_rate*, *feature_fraction*,... .

 ## Hyperparameter Tuning <a name="hyperdrive"></a>
 We will compare the above automl run with a deep neural network, in particular, a *keras Sequential model* with two hidden layers.
 We tune the following hyperparamters with HyperDrive: